Aakarsh-verma/DashboardTextures/README.md

 # Dashboard Textures

-Simple iOS Anime List Dashboard implemented using AsyncDisplayKit and RxSwift
+Simple iOS Anime List Dashboard implemented using AsyncDisplayKit and RxSwift, taking advantage of asynchronous UI plotting(rendering region values in background) and reactive programming

 ## Table of Contents